socialitylab/socialitylab.github.io/team/index.md

 <img src="/images/kris_smith.jpg" alt="Kris Smith" width="200"/>
 <h3 style="text-align: center;">Dr Kris Smith; HSL director; Washington State</h3>

-[Dr. Kristopher Smith](https://www.kristophermsmith.com/) is an incoming assistant professor in the [Department of Anthropology](https://anthro.wsu.edu/) at Washington State University and the co-director of the Human Sociality Lab.
+[Dr. Kristopher Smith](https://www.kristophermsmith.com/) is an assistant professor in the [Department of Anthropology](https://anthro.wsu.edu/) at Washington State University.
 With formal cross-training in anthropology, psychology, and epidemiology, he draws upon a diverse set of theories and methods to study how communities work together to respond to environmental and cultural change.
 Specifically, he investigates 1) how and why people cooperate with one another, and 2) how people innovate, share, and adopt climate change adaptations.

 Kris directs the [Tanga Sociality and Fisheries Project](https://labs.wsu.edu/tsfp/), a long-term field site on the coast of northern Tanzania focused on how social networks impact participation in fisheries management.
 And in a new project he is leading in collaboration with [CREID-ECA](https://creid-network.org/research-centers/creid-eca), he is studying how camel pastoralists in northern Kenya are adapting to climate change and its effects on conflict, famine, and infectious disease.
 His research has been recognized with multiple awards, including the [New Investigator Award](https://www.hbes.com/awards/) from the Human Behavior and Evolution Society and the [Postdoctoral Researcher Achievement Award](https://cas.wsu.edu/recognizing-excellence/cas-awards-and-honors/) from the College of Arts and Sciences at Washington State University.